-14.7.4 Assumptions regarding salary increments for calculation of the liabilities were made on the basis of the management's assessments, distinguishing between the groups of employees.
-The main assumptions (in nominal terms) regarding salary increases are as follows:
+14.7.5 Assumptions regarding salary increments for calculation of the liabilities were made on the basis of the management's assessments, distinguishing between the groups of employees.
+The main assumptions (in nominal terms) regarding salary increases of the main employee groups are as follows:

-Salary increase assumptions Permanent employees in the Company Average update of 10.3% for young employees, decreasing gradually to 3.5% at the age of 66.
-Company's employees that are not permanent Between 3% and 4% for employees that are not senior, 4.6% for senior employees Pelephone employees An increase of 3.1% as from 2015, as set out in the collective agreement at Pelephone
+Salary increase assumptions Permanent employees in the Company Average adjustment of 7% for young employees, decreasing gradually to 2.7% at the age of 66.
+Permanent employees in the Company Average adjustment of 3.2% for young employees, decreasing gradually to 1.4% at the age of 66.
+Company's employees that are not permanent 6.5% for young employees decreasing gradually to 0%, 3.5% for senior employees Pelephone employees An increase of 3.1% as from 2015, as set out in the collective agreement at Pelephone

-14.7.5 Sensitivity analysis for actuarial assumptions
+14.7.6 Sensitivity analysis for actuarial assumptions

-Analysis of the possible effect of changes in the main actuarial assumptions on liabilities for defined benefits: The calculation was for each separate assumption, assuming that the other assumptions remained unchanged.
+Analysis of the possible effect of changes in the main actuarial assumptions on liabilities for a defined benefit: The calculation was for each separate assumption, assuming that the other assumptions remained unchanged.

-December 31, 2013
+December 31, 2014 December 31, 2013

-NIS million
+NIS million NIS million

-Rate of future salary increases, addition of 0.5% 15
+Rate of future salary increases, addition of 0.5% 15 15

-Discount rate, addition of 0.5% (16)
+Discount rate, addition of 0,5% (16) (16)

-Churn assumptions, addition of 5% (7)
+Churn assumptions, addition of 5% (8) (7)